 Before choosing an online ESA service, do your due diligence and determine whether the company adheres to the appropriate guidelines for ESA letters.
 The most important part is contact with the mental health professional, who not only needs to be certified but also licensed to practice in your state.

 If you want to be 100% confident that you are getting a legal ESA letter from a board-certified doctor or licensed mental health professional in your state, request a free consultation from our team.
-We charge $179 for a doctor’s letter (if you qualify) — which is slightly more than the discount competitors out there — but you can rest assured that you are receiving a real legal document that will get your pet on a plane and into your apartment.
+We charge slightly more than the discount competitors out there, but you can rest assured that you will receive a real legal document that will get your pet into your apartment, if you qualify.
+If you don’t qualify, you won’t be charged for the consultation.

-In addition, if you have any issues enforcing the doctor’s letter, our internal legal team will handle the matter free of charge.
+In addition, if you have any issues enforcing the doctor’s letter, our internal legal team will handle the matter.

-• The ESA letter provides contact information, including phone numbers and email addresses.
+- The ESA letter provides the contact information of the professional, including phone numbers and email addresses.

-• The ESA letter contains the mental health professional’s license number, credentials, and contact details.
+- The ESA letter contains the mental health professional’s license number and credentials.

 The short answer is yes.
-While it may seem less valid, ESA letters obtained from a healthcare professional online are just as legitimate as getting them in person.
+While it may seem less valid, ESA letters obtained from a healthcare professional online are just as legitimate as getting them in person as long as all legal requirements are met.

 According to the US Department of Housing, health professionals and board-certified doctors are permitted to provide ESA services remotely.
 In fact, many mental health therapists provide their services online.

-However, before going ahead, make sure they’re licensed for your state and are qualified to write an ESA letter.
+However, before going ahead, make sure they’re licensed to practice in your state and are qualified to write an ESA letter.
 While they may have the credentials, not all health professionals are familiar with ESA letters or how to write one on a client’s behalf.

 If your pet is your best friend and source of support, do not put them at risk with unenforceable, fake ESA letters.
-Avoid being told at the gate that your dog cannot board the plane or that your dog cannot live in your apartment building by getting an ESA letter from a credible company like US Support Animals.
+Avoid being that your dog cannot live in your apartment building by getting an ESA letter from a credible company like US Support Animals.

 We may not be the cheapest service, but remember, you get what you pay for.